GPCR/G protein

 GPCRs are one of the most important therapeutic targets for various diseases, over 30% of all modern medicinal drugs target this family.
 Aberrant GPCR functions are involved in pathological conditions such as neurological, immunological and hormonal disorders.
 A large number of GPCRs have been identified, but whose ligands are not known, are classified as orphan receptors.

-- B1368 Tizanidine HClSummary: α2-adrenergic receptor agonist
+- B1423 Cinacalcet HClSummary: Calcium-sensing receptor (CaR) agonist